yanglr/TinyNotepad/README.md

 # TinyNotepad
-TinyNotepad, developed in C#, generate related installer
+TinyNotepad is developed with Windows Froms in C# with basic functionalities of **Windows Notepad**, finally we can generate related installer.

 **MainUI:**